Laura Severn: RMC Directors and Officers Insurance

-If you take a chance with your duty of care as a director then you could be personally accountable for the consequences.
-And this can have professional, as well as financial, consequences!
+If you take a chance with your duty of care as a director then you could be personally accountable for the consequences, professional, as well as financial!

 You are potentially at risk of a claim if you are alleged to have breached any of your duties or responsibilities.
 The people that could make a claim against you include the company’s shareholders or employees, the company itself, regulatory bodies, customers and clients.

-The way to protect yourself in this situation is by having Directors and Officers insurance.
-Directors’ and Officers’ insurance (D&O) is there to protect you in the event of a claim, provided that you haven’t deliberately acted against the company’s best interests.
+The way to protect yourself in this situation is by having Directors and Officers (D&O) insurance.
+This is there to protect you in the event of a claim, provided that you haven’t deliberately acted against the company’s best interests.

 What is it?